mindspore-ai/docs/tutorials/experts/source_en/parallel/pynative_shard_function_parallel.md

 ### Specifying Output Arrangement

-Specifying the output arrangement for data parallel and repeated calculations is currently supported, and can be controlled by the `dataset_strategy` or `full_batch` attributes in auto_parallel_context, which are set as follows:
+Specifying the output arrangement for data parallel and repeated calculations is currently supported, and can be controlled by the `dataset_strategy` or `full_batch`, which are set as follows:

 ```python
 # Set via dataset_strategy, recommended